Testably/Testably.Abstractions/README.md

 # Testing
 In order to simplify testing, the `Testably.Abstractions.Testing` projects provides mocked instances for the abstraction interfaces:

-These support configuration using fluent syntax, e.g.
+These support configuration using fluent syntax:
 ```csharp
   new FileSystemMock()
     .Initialize()